This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 | std::ostream {aka std::basic_ostream<char>}

-So it’s still somewhat understandable: it means no matching overloaded function was found, indicating that we need to overload operator<< for A. But what are the remaining 200 lines of errors doing?
-The key lies in overload resolution.
-Let’s look at one of the messages:
+That’s probably understandable; it means no matching overloaded function was found, so we need to overload operator<< for A. But what we’re curious about is, what are the remaining two hundred lines of errors doing?
+The key lies in Overload Resolution.
+Let’s look at one piece of information:

 note: template argument deduction/substitution failed: